RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/EditMenuEntry.md

 # EditMenuEntry

 ## Description
-Edits an entry of `menu` with the contents of `text` in `rowID`, The text will display highlighted if `highlightEntry` is set to true.
+Edits an entry of `menu` with the contents of `text` in `rowID`.
+The text will display highlighted if `highlightEntry` is set to true.

 ## Parameters
 - `menu`
 The menu to setup, MENU_1 or MENU_2 are valid.
 - `text`
-New text to add in the menu.
+Text to replace the current text with.
 - `rowID`
-The row to edit.
+The index of the row to edit.
 - `highlightEntry`
-Boolean that determines if the text will be highlighted always.
+Determines if the text will always be highlighted.

 ## Return Value
 None.

 ## Syntax
 ```
-EditMenuEntry(int menu, "string Text", bool highlightEntry)
+EditMenuEntry(int menu, string text, int rowID, bool highlightEntry)
 ```

-## Examples
+## Example
 ```
 EditMenuEntry(MENU_1, "THIS IS AN EXAMPLE", 0, true)
 ```